70s Men’s Fashion Outfits: Real Retro Style for Inspiration

 1970s fashion had a cool factor with the cut and look of everything from men’s leather jackets and sunglasses to patterned short-sleeve shirts.
 Photo: iStock

-Bell bottoms, silk shirts, velvet pants, and double-breasted coats were popular clothing choices, along with bold prints and bright colors.
+Key 70s men’s outfits featured bell bottoms, silk shirts, velvet pants, and double-breasted coats, frequently finished with bold prints and vivid colors.

 1970s fashion stamp featuring man in paisley print shirt with flared jeans and platform shoes.Pin